ls1intum/Artemis/docs/dev/system-design/localvc-localci/localvc-localci-system-design.rst

 To improve the reliability of the system, the ``LocalCIBuildJobManagementService`` implements a timeout mechanism.
 Administrators can configure a maximum amount of time that build jobs can run.
 If a build job times out, the  ``LocalCIBuildJobManagementService`` interrupts the build job.
-This feature is crucial to prevent jobs that require an abnormally high amount of time from clogging up the system and reducing overall system performance \autocite{farley2010}.
+This is crucial to prevent jobs that require an abnormally high amount of time from clogging up the system and reducing overall system performance.
-This ensures the efficient usage of resources and contributes to the reliability of the system.

 The ``LocalCIBuildJobExecutionService`` has the method ``runBuildJob``, that contains the actual logic for executing a build job.